mjones129/themegen/README.md

 ## How It Works

-6. A new WordPress theme will be generated in your directory and your selected plugins will be downloaded and installed automagically.
+A new WordPress theme will be generated in your directory and your selected plugins will be downloaded and installed automagically.

+Made a mistake?
+Want to quickly delete all your files and run a create a new theme with different options?
+Simply run ```npm clearblocks```.
+This will delete all the files that were created when generating a Blocks theme.
+There is currently no ```clearclassic``` option.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>